20akshay00/20akshay00.github.io/_pages/projects.md

 **Surface Waves in Fluids (PHY638 - Physics of Fluids)** - [[link]](https://20akshay00.github.io/PHY638-Assignment-5/)
 -----
 * **About:** This is a simple document describing the physics of waves on the surface of a liquid.
-It was written as as assignment for the PHY638 course.
+It was written as part of an assignment for the PHY638 course.
 Unfortunately this does not involve any simulations :(.